H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 Future heritage-sensitive community nodes, including Thurmond
 ```

-## Project Partners and Support
+## Partnerships and Support

-Harmony for Hope is assembling the relationships needed to move from planning to a visible, fundable first deployment.
+Harmony for Hope is developing the relationships needed to move from planning toward a visible, fundable first deployment.

-- **WV Hive / New River Gorge Regional Development Authority:** Signed partnership agreement.
+- **WV Hive / New River Gorge Regional Development Authority:** A signed client agreement is maintained in this repository.
-- **WV Community Development Hub pathway:** Connection through the Preservation Alliance of West Virginia, the Fayette County Resource Coordinators Office, and regional-development guidance from Gabe Peña.
+- **WV Community Development Hub pathway:** Referral and regional-development guidance are documented through relevant collaboration materials.
 - **WV Grant Resource Centers:** Referred through WV Hive for grant-development support.
-- **Letters of support:** New River Gorge National Park and Preserve, City of Mount Hope, Town of Thurmond, WVU, and Starry Eyes Media.
+- **Letters of support:** Letters and other written support materials are maintained in the partnerships section as available.
-- **Higher-education relationships:** Ongoing relationship development with WVU and Marshall University.
+- **Higher-education relationships:** Harmony for Hope is pursuing relationship development with West Virginia University and Marshall University.
-- **Legal readiness:** Legal-support relationship positioned to activate as funding becomes available.
+- **Legal readiness:** Legal-support planning may be activated as funding and project needs develop.

-Relationship descriptions in this repository are intentionally precise.
-A letter of support is not represented as a formal partnership, and a warm relationship is not represented as an institutional commitment unless documented as such.
+Each relationship is described according to the documentation available.
+A letter of support is not a site permission, funding commitment, operational agreement, or deployment authorization.
+Informal relationship development is not represented as an institutional commitment.

 ## Start Here